Sense of Wonder, My Life in Comic Fandom – The Whole Story

 “If you read it all now, you won’t have anything left to read on the train.”

-I sigh and let the book fall shut.
+I sighed and let the book fall shut.
 Ugh.
 Back to boring reality.
-It isn’t too bad though.
-We don’t have long to wait.
-The public address system emits a series of nasal barks.
-The word “Chicago” is comprehensible.
-It’s time.
-We move through the wide doors to the loading platform.
+It wasn’t too bad, though.
+We didn’t have long to wait.
+The public address system emitted a series of nasal barks.
+The word “Chicago” was comprehensible among them.
+It was time.
+We moved through the wide doors to the loading platform.

-In 1960, steam trains are a thing of the past.
-We’re traveling in a sleek, state-of-the-art diesel train.
-The smell of oil and air brakes charges the platform area with a special pungency.
-Amid the commotion of boarding passengers, we say our good-byes to Dad.
-My parents kiss.
-We mount the steps, wave, and are swallowed by the train.
+In 1960, steam trains were a thing of the past.
+We were traveling in a sleek, state-of-the-art diesel train.
+The smell of oil and air brakes charged the platform area with a special pungency.
+Amid the commotion of boarding passengers, we said our goodbyes to Dad, and my parents kissed.
+We mounted the steps, waved, and were swallowed by the train.

-As soon as we find our seats, I again open my comic book and begin reading “Superman’s First Exploit.”
-It begins at the Daily Planet office, where Superman works in his guise as Clark Kent.
-The newspaper is sponsoring a contest to see which reader can remember the earliest feat performed by Superman after he’d arrived on earth in a tiny rocket as a tot from the exploding planet Krypton.
-At the story’s climax, Superman himself is asked to try to remember his own first feat, which must have occurred when he was a small child.
+As soon as we found our seats, I again opened my comic book and began reading “Superman’s First Exploit.”
+It began at the offices of the Daily Planet newspaper, where Superman worked in his guise as reporter Clark Kent.
+The paper was sponsoring a contest to see which reader could remember the earliest feat performed by Superman after he’d arrived on earth in a tiny rocket as a tot fleeing the exploding planet Krypton.
+At the story’s climax, Superman himself was asked to try to remember his own first feat, which must have occurred when he was a small child.